bootstrapworld/curriculum/lessons/surface-area-rect-prism/langs/en-us/slides.md

 {layout="Launch"}
 # Surface Area

-@ifproglang{wescheme}{
-- Skip down to PART 2 in the code.
-Type `(print-imgs faces)` into the interactions area.
-How many rectangles do you see?
-- The code in PART 2 says `(define faces (list front ))` , which defines `faces` to be a list of values.
-This list will include all of the faces of the prism, but right now it only includes `front`.
-Add the names of each of the remaining faces to the list.
-(Order doesn't matter.)
-}

-@ifproglang{pyret}{
-- Skip down to PART 2 in the code.
-Type `print-imgs(faces)` into the interactions area.
-How many rectangles do you see? _One_
+- Go to PART 1 and look at the definition for `front`.
+Type `front` into the interactions area.
+What do you get?
-- The code in PART 2 says `faces = [list: front, ]` , which defines `faces` to be a list of values.
-This list will include all of the faces of the prism, but right now it only includes `front`.
-Add the names of each of the remaining faces to the list.
-(Order doesn't matter.)}
+- Just as `front` has been defined to draw a rectangle whose dimensions are width and height, you will need to write definitions for each of the other faces of the prism.
+- Click "Run" and test each of them in the interactions area to make sure that they match the prism you started with.

 ---
 {layout="Launch"}
 # Surface Area

-- Once you complete your list, go back up to PART 1 and look at the definition for `front`.
-Type `front` into the interactions area.
-What do you get?
+- Go to PART 2 in the code. @ifproglang{pyret}{Type `print-imgs(faces)` into the interactions area.}@ifproglang{wescheme}{Type `(print-imgs faces)` into the interactions area.}  How many rectangles do you see? _One_
-- Just as `front` has been defined to draw a rectangle whose dimensions are `width` and `height`, you will need to write definitions for each of the other faces of the prism that you put on your list.
-- Click "Run" and test each of them in the interactions area to make sure that they match the prism you started with.
+- The code in PART 2 says @ifproglang{pyret}{`faces = [list: front, ]`}@ifproglang{wescheme}{`(define faces (list front ))`} , which defines `faces` to be a list of values.
+This list will include all of the faces of the prism, but right now it only includes `front`.
+Add the names of each of the remaining faces to the list.
+(Order doesn't matter - but be sure to put commas in between list items, and do not use the word “and”.)

 ---